Coconut Grove: Economy

 Coconut Grove has a number of outdoor festivals and events, the most prominent of which is the annual Coconut Grove Arts Festival.
-Others include the King Mango Strut, which began as a parody of the Orange Bowl Parade, and which continues each year on the last Sunday in December.
-The Great Taste of the Grove Food & Wine Festival takes place each April.
-Each June, the Goombay Festival transforms Grand Avenue in Coconut Grove into a Carnaval (Caribbean Carnival), celebrating Bahamian culture, with Bahamian food and Caribbean music (Junkanoo).
+Others include the King Mango Strut, which began as a parody of the Orange Bowl Parade and is held on the last Sunday in December.
+The Great Taste of the Grove Food & Wine Festival takes place in April.
+In June, the Goombay Festival transforms Grand Avenue into a Carnaval celebrating Bahamian culture, with Bahamian food and Caribbean music (Junkanoo).

-The Grove has numerous restaurants, open air and streetside cafes, and several waterfront restaurants and bars.
-By night, the Grove becomes a center of nightlife frequented by locals, young professionals, students from the nearby University of Miami and Florida International University, and tourists.
+The Grove has numerous restaurants, open-air and streetside cafes, and bars.
+It is a center of nightlife frequented by locals, young professionals, University of Miami and Florida International University students, and tourists.

 Shopping is abundant in the Grove, with two open-air malls, CocoWalk, the Streets of Mayfair, and many other street shops and boutiques.

-The Village Center, the three blocks radiating from and focusing on the intersection of Main, McFarland, and Grand Avenues, home to the majority of the retail and restaurant business in the Grove, is also home to three gyms, a multiplex movie house in CocoWalk, several parking garages, a state historic site, an elementary school, a City of Miami fire station, several large condos and residential rental towers, the Coconut Grove Post Office, and two sizable parks.
+The Village Center, the three blocks radiating from the intersection of Main, McFarland, and Grand Avenues, home to most of the Grove's retail and restaurant businesses, is also home to three gyms, a multiplex movie house in CocoWalk, several parking garages, a state historic site, an elementary school, a City of Miami fire station, several large condos and residential rental towers, the Coconut Grove Post Office, and two sizable parks.
 Development and redevelopment continue to redefine and transform the area.

 Major corporations including Arquitectonica, Spanish Broadcasting System, and Watsco are located in the Grove.

 The eastern border of Coconut Grove is Biscayne Bay, which lends itself to the local boating and sailing communities.
-The area features the Coconut Grove Sailing Club, Biscayne Bay Yacht Club, a sizable municipal marina, Dinner Key Marina, and others The US Sailing Center is on the Bay between Kennedy Park and the Coral Reef Yacht Club.
-Pan Am's seaplane operations were based at Dinner Key, and the Miami City Hall is based in the old Pan Am terminal building.
+The area features the Coconut Grove Sailing Club, Biscayne Bay Yacht Club, a sizable municipal marina, and Dinner Key Marina.
+The US Sailing Center is on the Bay between Kennedy Park and the Coral Reef Yacht Club.
+Pan Am's seaplane operations were based at Dinner Key, and Miami City Hall is based in the old Pan Am terminal building.